clodman84/website/content/posts/mytinyrenderer.md

 l 5 8 1 2 4 9
 ```

-### Face Elements

 Faces are defined using lists of vertex, texture and normal indices in the format vertex_index/texture_index/normal_index for which each index starts at 1 and increases corresponding to the order in which the referenced element was defined.
 Polygons such as quadrilaterals can be defined by using more than three indices.

 ## Rendering a Wireframe

-As outlined by the [[Wavefront OBJ File Format]] we will have to read the array of vertices that have v as the first character in the line
+As outlined by the Wavefront OBJ File Format we will have to read the array of vertices that have v as the first character in the line

 ```
 v 0.437500 0.164063 0.765625